Moon2896/Project-AI-EA/README.md

 # Evolutionary optimization assignment
+Project made by Baptiste Lesné and Iona Dommel-Prioux

 This project is split between the evolutionary algorithm implementation and visualization tools made in node.js.
 You will find the algorithm in the python_implem folder and the visualisation tool in the tsp-ol-app folder.